dr-guangtou/daily_astroph/astroph-1901.md

 #### [On the Role of Hot Feedback Mode in Active Galactic Nuclei Feedback in an Elliptical Galaxy](https://arxiv.org/abs/1901.07570)
+    * 袁峰老师的AGN Feedback模型
+    * Depending on the value of the accretion rate, accretion is divided into two modes, namely hot and cold, corresponding to below and above 2%LEdd respectively.
+    * 做两组模拟，看有没有hot mode有什么影响。We have calculated the AGN light curves, black hole growth, star formation, and AGN energy duty-cycle and compared the results of these two models with the model
+    * The code that this work will be based on is called “MACER”, which has been described in Yuan18
+    * For example, if we would adopt only the cold mode, compared to the model considering both modes, the AGN luminosity would become significantly smaller, the total mass of newly formed stars would become two orders of magnitude smaller
+    * Hot mode的重要性在于AGN处于这个模式的时间特别长
+        - Roughly speaking, both the radiation and wind produced in the cold mode are much stronger than those in the hot mode.

 #### [Study of X-ray variability and coronae of Seyfert galaxies using NuSTAR](https://arxiv.org/abs/1901.07594)